 Visit the backyard of carver Bob Yorburg and you’ll find a charming space where train tracks intersect with portable sheds built by Sheds Unlimited in Lancaster County, PA.
 But the charm of his backyard is surpassed by a visit to his carving studio a few steps away from where he crafts and repairs full-sized carousel animals and brings handmade organs to life!
 Ride along as we explore Bob’s carving shop and backyard.

 Bob’s passion emerged out of an old convention developed in Europe and the Middle East around the time of the Crusades.
 With skill and superb horsemanship, Knights would gallop in a circle while tossing balls from one to another.
 This practice eventually evolved into carousels made of hand-carved wooden horses for children to ride.

-Bob Yorburg is helping keep alive this tradition which hales back in time hundreds of years.
+Bob Yorburg is helping keep alive this tradition that hales back in time hundreds of years.
 No doubt, riding for ancient knights required more skill than it does to ride one of Bob’s carousel horses.
-But the skill required to carve the things found in and around Bob's carving shop requires a unique skill retained by only a handful of remaining carousel horse carvers in the nation.
+But the skill required to carve the things found in and around Bob’s carving shop requires a unique skill retained by only a handful of remaining carousel horse carvers in the nation.